Language Reference

 Transform Order #

-When both scale and convert_to are present, transforms apply in this order:
+When frontmatter directives are present, they apply in this order:

 See the Recipe Scaling example for a complete walkthrough, and the User Guide — Frontmatter for a gentler introduction.